Creating a Microsoft Teams Enterprise Workbot

 4

-Under Basic Information, copy Bot ID from step 2.1 to Application (client) ID field.
+Navigate to Basic Information and copy the Bot ID from step 2.1 to the Application (client) ID field.

 5